ygorfontoura/Investus/readme.md

 ## Requirements
     - PHP >=  7.4.1
     - PHPMailer
+    - Make sure the user Apache runs as has full write access to the folder you're trying to move the files to ({ROOT}/public/users_avatar)*
+    * Without write access user won't be able to update personal settings nor update a profile pic.

 ## Usage
     - Every url request is handled by its controller, and then calls a model.